jawira/case-converter/README.md

 How it works
 ------------

-If any underscore `_` if found, the input string is considered to be Snake Case, and Camel Case otherwise.
+If any underscore `_` is found, the input string is considered to be Snake Case, and Camel Case otherwise.

 Installation
 ------------